pramodsreek/stay-at-home-network/README.md

 5. Profile Creation

-Test: Test if the user can successfully create a profile.
+Test Case: Test if the user can successfully create a profile.

 Status: Pass